zumbruch/VisualDCT/src/site/markdown/index.md

 platform powered by [CloudBees](https://www.cloudbees.com/), and on [Travis](https://travis-ci.org/epics-extensions/VisualDCT).

-## Bugs and Known Issues
+## Bugs

-Any bugs and issues should be reported as [issues](https://github.com/epics-extensions/VisualDCT/issues) in the GitHub project.
+Any bugs should be reported as [issues](https://github.com/epics-extensions/VisualDCT/issues) in the GitHub project.